anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example19"></div>

-`domainX = c("virginica", "something else", "setosa", "versicolor")` not only specifies order of ticks, but also tells the chart to
-expect `"something else"` as one of the species, even thoug there is no points with this x-value.
+`domainX = c("virginica", "something else", "setosa", "versicolor")` not only specifies the order of ticks but also tells the chart to expect `"something else"` as one of the species, even though there are no points with this x-value.

-`aspectRatio` allows to control the aspect ratio of the axes.
-Note, that it's possible only if both axes are linear and
-continuous.
-In all other cases this property will be ignored.
+`aspectRatio` allows controlling the aspect ratio of the axes.
+Note that it's possible only if both axes are linear and continuous.
+In all other cases, this property will be ignored.

 ```r